 “The State Court Option” for Smith & Nephew THR cases.

 Most of the hip implant lawsuits filed against Smith & Nephew are NOT filed against the implanting surgeon.
-Even fewer involve a lawsuit against the aggressive and often deceptive sales rep, who likely encouraged the use of the implant.
+Even fewer involve a lawsuit against the sales rep for encouraging the use of the implant.
 I usually advise my clients to sue the surgeon if he or she knew the implants were not FDA-cleared for the surgery in question.
-Same thing goes for the sales rep. He (or she) definitely knew; demand accountability.
+Same thing goes for the sales rep; demand accountability.